Vickouma77/Microblog/README.md

 # MICROBLOG

-## Description

-This is a microblogging application that allows users to create, read, update, and delete posts.
-Users can also follow other users and view their posts in their feed.
+This is a microblog application written in Python using the Flask framework.